queer/singyeong/README.md

 ## How do I run the tests?

-`mix test --no-start`.
-Of course, there are no tests because I forgot to write them.
-Oops.
+`mix test --no-start`. ~~Of course, there are no tests because I forgot to write them.
+Oops.~~ I finally added tests. ~~Please clap~~ More will likely be added over time.

 ## TODO